petrzilkovah/english-for-designers/09-layout-second/index.md

-# Pulishing students' magazine for print and web
+# Publishing students' magazine for print and web

 / Print and online publishing of students' magazine